 There’s no need to worry!
 Your vendors are professionals and they’ll make sure that everything still flows smoothly throughout the day – No matter what.

-Trust Your Wedding Crew > > Let’s talk about all the people working to help you get the wedding of your dreams.
-The professionals.
-The wedding > planner, makeup artist, florist, officiant, DJ, the photographer & videographer, etc. etc. The list of people involved > in your destination wedding goes on and on. > > Because we (the experts) know what we are doing, it is important you trust us.
-Trust your wedding planner, your vendors, > and anybody else that can make your life a little easier on your wedding day.
+Trust Your Wedding Crew

+Let’s talk about all the people working to help you get the wedding of your dreams.
+The wedding planner, makeup artist, florist, officiant, DJ, the photographer, videographer, etc. etc. The list of people involved in your destination wedding goes on and on.

+Because we (the experts) know what we are doing, it is important you trust us.
+Trust your wedding planner, your vendors, and anybody else that can make your life a little easier on your wedding day.
 We are here to help!!

 Details, Details, Details

 Destination weddings (and all weddings really) are entirely about the details.
 The dress, the flowers, the rings, the cake, the decor.
 Of course, all of these are important.
 But with details, I’m not only talking about the stuff… And I’m certainly not telling you to buy every accessory there is just to fill up space.
 It’s more about the details involved in every action throughout the day – the ones that make beautiful moments.
 Real moments.

 The little butterflies you’ll experience walking down the aisle.
 The hug you’ll give your dad right before he “gives you away.”
 The gentle squeeze of you and your future husband’s hands while you’re exchanging vows, staring into each other’s eyes.
 These are the details that are really important.
 These are the ones you’ll remember most.